xray-imaging/globus/readme.rst

 -------------

 - customize the email to the user by editing the `message <https://github.com/xray-imaging/globus/blob/master/globus/message.txt>`_
 - for automatic retrieval of user information from the APS scheduling system see `dmagic tag <https://dmagic.readthedocs.io/en/latest/source/usage.html>`_.
-Alternatively you can set year-month, pi_last_name and pi_email as epics PV by configuring the epics section of the `config <https://github.com/xray-imaging/globus/blob/master/globus/config.py>`_ file

 Usage